MrRobo24/shrink/README.md

 - **Method**: `GET`
 - **Description**: Redirects to the original long URL using the shortened URL.
 - **Input**:
-  - `short_url` (string): The short URL to be resolved.
+  - `short_url` (string, example: gj-1sp-0): The short URL to be resolved.
 This is passed as a path parameter.
 - **Output**:
   - Redirects to the original long URL.